 Salesforce has been fundamental to this journey, enabling CCE and its 12,500 employees to work faster and smarter.
-Kemal Cetin, an IT Vice President at CCE, says, “We have reduced the time it takes to on-board a new customer by around 60 percent and decreased the administration overhead for service technicians by almost 50 percent.”
+As Kemal Cetin, an IT Vice President at CCE, reveals: “We have reduced the time it takes to on-board a new customer by around 60 percent and decreased the administration overhead for service technicians by almost 50 percent.”

 CCE uses Salesforce across multiple geographies and multiple business functions.
-From the call center agent to the service technician and the sales representative, Salesforce connects people and information to deliver a better customer experience.
+From the call centre agent to the service technician and the sales representative, Salesforce connects people and information to deliver a better customer experience.

 As one of the world’s largest Coca-Cola bottlers, CCE has big ambitions for the future.
-As well as being the best beverage sales and customer service company, it wants to grow its operating income between six and eight percent in the long term.
+As well as being the best beverage sales and customer service company, it wants to grow its operating income between six and eight percent in the long-term.

 The company also developed an app that simplifies the account creation and equipment installation process for new customers.
 The app took just five months to develop and less than a year to deploy across multiple territories.
 “As part of a pilot, we reduced the lead time for installing new equipment by 50 percent and the on-boarding process for new customers by 66 percent,” confirms Cetin.